Lesliec87/Election_Analysis/README.md

 ## Election-Audit Highlights:

-- How many votes were cast in this congressional election?
  - The total votes were 369,711.

-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
  - In Jefferson there were 38,855 county votes which was 10.5% of the total county votes.
  - In Denver there were 306,055 county votes which was 82.8% of the total county votes.
  - In Arapahoe there were 24,801 county votes which was 6.7% of the total county votes.

-- Which county had the largest number of votes?
  - The county with the largest number of votes was Denver.

-- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
  - For Charles Casper Stockham he had 85,213 number of votes which was 23.0% of the total candidate votes.
  - For Diana DeGette she had 272,892 number of votes which was 73.8% of the total candidate votes.
  - For Raymon Anthony Doane he had 11,606 number of votes which was 3.1% of the total candidate votes.

-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
  - The winning candidate was Diana DeGette with a vote count of 272,892 and with a percentage of 73.8% for total votes.

  *Please review information above in [Results](#Election_Results)